Here, I will try to offer some advice on which kitchen products to buy, and which do not need a major investment.

 It seems that the kitchen trends constantly guide you to buy more and bigger.
 No need.
 You will not use the appliance that is so big that to take is out of its place is half the job.
 Be realistic.
 If you like smoothies and pureed soups, buy a good blender.
 I am not a soup person and do not eat pureed things anyway, so I just have a food processor.
 It’s pretty basic, but it serves the purpose.
-I do lots of cutting/shredding the old wy – by hand or using an old-fashioned grater.
-I do have this big thing for fancier things – but, again, do not use it too often.
+I do lots of cutting/shredding the old way – by hand or using an old-fashioned grater.

 Get great knives and care for them.
 Knives vary greatly by the material of the blade, the handle, and pricing, of course.
 I don’t think I can recommend a knife that’s worth $200 or more here, but I do think that just a few great knives, especially a great chef’s knife are an investment well spent.